microsoft/playwright/docs/src/api/class-page.md

 the place it was paused.

 :::note
-This method requires Playwright to be started in a headed mode, with a falsy [`options: headless`] value in the [`method: BrowserType.launch`].
+This method requires Playwright to be started in a headed mode, with a falsy [`option: headless`] value in the [`method: BrowserType.launch`].
 :::